 The risk of failure for our product candidates is high.
 Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must conduct extensive preclinical and clinical testing to demonstrate the safety and efficacy of our product candidates in humans.
 This testing is expensive, difficult to design and implement and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
 Further, the results of preclinical studies and early clinical trials of our product candidates may not be predictive of the results of subsequent clinical trials, and preliminary or interim results of a clinical trial do not necessarily predict final results.
 For example, the data we presented from our positive Phase 2 clinical trial of tipifarnib in HRAS mutant HNSCC, RUN-HN, may not predict the results of AIM-HN or any other later-stage clinical trials we may conduct.
 The primary endpoint of AIM-HN is ORR as determined using RECIST 1.1 criteria and as determined by independent radiological review.
 Independent radiological review refers to a formal process whereby third-party radiologists who are not affiliated with the drug development program are engaged to provide an independent assessment of the primary radiological images.
 All of our patient responses in the RUN-HN clinical trial in HRAS mutant HNSCC were assessed by the trial investigators.
-In contrast to independent radiology review, investigator assessed response is performed by investigators or their affiliated radiology colleagues who may be aware of the trial treatment, patient history or other information that could impact their choices in applying the rules and conventions of RECIST 1.1.
+In contrast to independent radiology review, investigator assessed that could impact their choices in applying the rules and conventions of RECIST 1.1.
 Conversely, independent radiology reviewers have limited access to non-radiographic clinical information or other ancillary information, which could have informed their application of RECIST 1.1 response rules.
 The published literature demonstrates a consistent decrease in response rate when investigator assessed response rates are verified by independent radiology review.
-Furthermore, HNSCC lesions are difficult to assess due to the complexity of the anatomic locations.
-For AIM-HN we will be identifying trial subjects with measurable disease that meets criteria for RECIST 1.1 target lesions by local radiology review.
-This may further reduce the number of subjects eligible to join AIM-HN within the small pool of HRAS mutant HNSCC patients.